Profiles

 also_include: ["done", "error"]

-Each view matches statuses by prefix (e.g., ["po"] matches po:triage, po:backlog, etc.) and adds the also_include entries.
-Run bm projects sync to sync the Status field and see the full filter strings for each view.
+Each view matches statuses by role-slug prefix (e.g., ["eng"] matches eng:po:triage, eng:arch:design, eng:dev:implement, etc.) and adds the also_include entries.
+See the Getting Started guide for example output.

 Listing profiles